What are varicose veins and spider veins?

-- Occupations that involve a lot of standing (These include nursing, hair styling, teaching, and working in a factory.)
+- Occupations that require standing for prolonged periods of time (such jobs as nursing, hair styling, teaching, working in a factory)

-- Conditions that cause increased intra-abdominal pressure including tumors, pregnancy, constipation, and externally worn garments like girdles
+- Conditions that cause increased intra-abdominal pressure (such as tumors, pregnancy, constipation)

-Other reported causes include topical steroids, trauma or injury to the skin, previous venous surgery, and exposure to ultraviolet rays.
+Other reported causes include topical steroids, trauma or injury to the skin, previous venous surgery, exposure to ultraviolet rays, and abdominal girdles.

 Who is affected by varicose veins and spider veins?

+An estimated 30% to 60% of adults have varicose veins or spider veins.
 Varicose veins and spider veins develop more often in women than in men.
 They increase in frequency with age.
-An estimated 30 percent to 60 percent of adults have varicose veins or spider veins.

 What are the symptoms of varicose veins and spider veins?

-Many patients with varicose veins complain of pain, described as an aching or cramping in the legs.
+Many patients with varicose veins complain of an aching pain or cramping in the legs.
 Other common symptoms include tiredness, restlessness, burning, throbbing, tingling, or heaviness in the legs.
 Pain caused by varicose veins is usually relieved by elevating the legs or by wearing support hose.

 In women, symptoms might be worse during the menstrual cycle or during pregnancy.
-Patients also might develop swelling, ulcer formation, and an increase in the pigmentation or color of their skin, especially in the ankle region.
+Patients also might develop swelling, ulcer formation, and darker pigmentation or color of their skin, especially in the ankle region.
 Occasionally, varicose veins may develop superficial phlebitis (inflammation of a vein) which is characterized by pain and redness along a varicose vein.

 What are the treatment options for varicose veins and spider veins?

-Weight loss (if needed), and exercise also can help improve and varicose veins and or prevent spider veins.
+- Weight loss (if needed), and exercise also can help improve varicose veins and or prevent spider veins.

-Sclerotherapy, which has been available since the 1930s, is another treatment option.
-This procedure uses a highly concentrated saline solution or a specially made detergent that is injected directly into the vein, causing the vein to disappear gradually over three to six weeks.
+- Sclerotherapy has been available since the 1930s and is another treatment option.
+This procedure uses a highly concentrated saline solution or a medical detergent that is injected directly into the vein, causing the vein to disappear gradually over 3 to 6 weeks.
 The procedure is simple, relatively inexpensive, and can be performed in an outpatient setting.
 Complications are minimal but do include pigment staining, blisters, and — rarely — the formation of a skin ulcer.
 Patients are encouraged to maintain their active lifestyles immediately following the injections.
 They are able to drive themselves home after the procedure because no sedation is needed for this relatively painless procedure.

 Another treatment option is a treatment with specialized vascular lasers or intense pulsed light.
-These devices uses heat energy from laser light to selectively damage or destroy abnormal veins.
-The advantage of this method is that no needles or sclerosing solutions are required, however there might be some minor discomfort.
+These devices use heat energy from laser light to selectively damage or destroy abnormal veins.
+The advantage of this method is that no needles or sclerosing solutions are required.
+However there might be some minor discomfort.
 Side effects do occur, including discoloration or staining and blister formation.